Women in the Indian Armed Forces: Notable women

-Anjana Bhaduria, who joined the first-ever batch of female cadets in 1992 at the Officers Training Academy, Chennai, is the first female officer in the Indian Army to win the gold medal.
-Including Priya Jhingan and her, the first batch of women officers of the Indian Army was commissioned in March 1993.
-Divya Ajith Kumar, commissioned in 2010, is the first female officer to receive the Sword of Honor.
-She led all women contingent of 154 women officers and cadets during the Republic Day parade of 2015.
+Anjana Bhaduria, a member of the inaugural 1992 batch of female cadets at the Officers Training Academy, Chennai, was the first female officer in the Indian Army to win a gold medal.
+Along with Priya Jhingan, this first group of women officers was commissioned in March 1993.
+Divya Ajith Kumar, commissioned in 2010, was the first female officer to receive the Sword of Honor.
+In 2015, she led a contingent of 154 women officers and cadets during the Republic Day parade.

-Captain Swati Singh, an engineer and then only female officer in her 63 Brigade of the Indian Army, is the first female officer to be deployed at Nathu La pass as Signals in-charge.
-In February 2020 Madhuri Kanitkar became the third woman to become a Lieutenant General in the Indian Army.
-Along with her husband who is also a Lieutenant General they will be the first couple to both reach the rank.
+Captain Swati Singh, an engineer and the only female officer in her brigade at the time, was the first woman to be deployed at Nathu La pass as a Signals in-charge.
+In February 2020, Madhuri Kanitkar became the third woman to be promoted to Lieutenant General in the Indian Army.
+She and her husband, who is also a Lieutenant General, became the first couple in Indian history to both achieve that rank.

-On 17 February 2020, the Supreme Court of India said that women officers in Indian Army can get command positions at par with male officers.
-The court said that the government's arguments against it were discriminatory, disturbing and based on stereotype.
-The court also said that permanent commission should be available to all women, regardless of years of service, and that this order must be implemented in 3 months.
-The government had earlier said troops would not accept women as commanding officers.
-Consequently, 8 more corps or branches started to induct women as commissioned officers.
+On 17 February 2020, the Supreme Court of India ruled that women officers in the Indian Army are eligible for command positions on par with their male counterparts.
+The court dismissed the government's opposing arguments as discriminatory, disturbing, and based on stereotypes.
+The court also mandated that permanent commissions be made available to all women, regardless of their years of service, ordering implementation within three months.
+Although the government had previously suggested that troops would not accept women as commanding officers, eight more corps and branches began inducting women as commissioned officers.

-Ganeve Lalji, Corps of Military intelligence, was the first woman to be an Aide de camp to an Army Commander (Lieutenant General).
+Ganeve Lalji of the Corps of Military intelligence became the first woman to serve as an Aide-de-camp to an Army Commander (Lieutenant General).